Inflation in Denmark

 Start Your Free Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to a survey conducted by Statistics Denmark, business confidence among firms in the industrial sector fell to minus 5 points in December from a revised 0 points in November (previously reported: -1 point), dropping below the zero-point threshold that separates optimism from pessimism in the sector.
+According to a survey conducted by Statistics Denmark, business confidence among firms in the industrial sector ticked down to minus 6 points in February from minus 5 points in January, inching further below the critical zero-point threshold that separates optimism from pessimism in the sector.
 The continued decline in confidence in the industrial sector was largely driven by firms’ less optimistic assessment of production, while stocks of finished goods rose higher in the month.

 In February, consumer confidence dissipated somewhat, with the consumer confidence index released by Statistics Denmark falling to 3.3 points from 3.9 points in January.